 One of the scariest vocalizations made by cats is hissing.
 Sometimes, if you enter an empty room and hear a sudden hiss, skin or your neck may crawl.
 It’s that horrifying for a good cause and very well relates to the reason why cats hiss in the first place.

 But have you ever got angry at your cat just because he hisses at you?
-It comes natural because we tend to assume hissing as a sign of disrespect and call our cats ungrateful for feeding, caring or even saving from certain death in shelter.
+It comes naturally because we tend to assume hissing as a sign of disrespect and call our cats ungrateful for feeding, caring or even saving from certain death in a shelter.